DenizAkansoy/denizakansoy.github.io/content/software/software1/index.md

 **DebrisPy** is an open-source Python package with the goal of studying the structure and evolution of debris discs.
 The package implements the analytic formalism introduced by [Rafikov (2023)](https://academic.oup.com/mnras/article/519/4/5607/6845736), which establishes a direct connection between the azimuthally averaged surface density (ASD) of a disc and the underlying distribution of semi-major axes and eccentricities of its constituent particles.

 By working semi-analytically, DebrisPy offers a more efficient and robust alternative to traditional Monte Carlo approaches, while still including Monte Carlo methods for validation.
 The modular design of the package allows users to explore a wide range of eccentricity distributions and surface density profiles, making it adaptable to different astrophysical contexts.

-Beyond reproducing the benchmark results of Rafikov (2023), DebrisPy extends the formalism with several new features.
-These include adaptive quadrature routines for accurate integration, curvature-based grid refinement to resolve sharp features in eccentricity space, and tools for constructing synthetic surface density profiles that can be compared with observational data.
-Together, these capabilities make DebrisPy a flexible and general-purpose framework for researchers investigating the physical processes that shape debris discs.
+Beyond reproducing the results of Rafikov (2023), DebrisPy extends the formalism with several numerical features.
+These include adaptive quadrature routines for accurate integration, curvature-based grid refinement to resolve sharp features in eccentricity space, and tools for convolution in order to compare theoretical results with resolution-limited observational data.
+Together, these capabilities make DebrisPy a flexible and general-purpose framework for researchers studying how different dynamical processes shape the surface density of debris disc
 ---

 ##### Features